 Turning a vision board into reality is not always easy.
 Maybe you already know what your garden should look like – but how do you get there, especially when you only have a few square metres to work with?
 It all starts with a plan: ideally, you should draw a detailed sketch and write down every single step.
 This way, you won’t lose sight of your initial idea for the tiny garden project.

-Our nine tips will guide you along through the process – and show how you can even integrate smart tech for that extra bit of comfort.
+Our eleven tips will guide you along through the process – and show how you can even integrate smart tech for that extra bit of comfort.

 If you’re running short on space, you want to use every last inch as efficiently as possible.
 A clear structure with diagonals and sight axes does wonders for making a little plot of land feel more spacious.
 Narrow pathways can mark out different sections which all serve a specific purpose: lounge area, outdoor kitchen, flower beds … the list goes on!